 I searched online, and was surprised to see that there weren’t many PEANUT BUTTER cheesecake swirl brownie recipes.
 In fact, I found just three along the lines of what I envisioned, one from Bon Appetit, which was just a layer of brownie topped with a peanut butter cheesecake-chocolate swirl…so, no. The second was from Anna at Cookie Madness, which look great, but no chunks, and the last one at Baking Blonde’s Weblog, which are topped with Reese’s peanut butter cups – BUT, as mentioned above, I wanted those cheescake chunks and more peanut butter.

 From there, I decided to just look for plain cheesecake brownies ( 1 TRILLION hits), and ended up at David Lebovitz’s Cheesecake Brownies, which was exactly what I was looking for – a good amount of thick, creamy cheesecake distributed throughout the brownie.
 Now the conundrum – how was I going to incorporate the peanut butter seamlessly, and what adjustments do I need to make to get that same bite and effect, with a distinct peanut butter flavor, in the cream cheese batter?
 This is where my journey to the last four attempts began.

-I tried several different amounts of peanut butter and cream cheese, and whole eggs versus egg yolks, until I finally came to what I think is pretty close to the ultimate ‘loaded’ peanut butter cheesecake brownie.
+I tried several different amounts of peanut butter and cream cheese, and whole eggs versus egg yolks, until I finally reached what I think is pretty close to the ultimate ‘loaded’ peanut butter cheesecake brownie.
 One trick to get those lovely swirl/chunks of cheesecake, is to pour half the brownie batter into the bottom of the pan, then spoon several dollops of the peanut butter cheesecake batter on top.
 DO NOT swirl/marble them together.